Lapin0t/phd-manuscript/main/06_instances.typ

   ))
 ]

+#remark[
+  One may be surprised by the absence of empty stack: the base case for stacks is provided by the stack variables.
+]

 #lemma[Substitution][
   The family $kriv.syn$ forms a substitution monoid with decidable variables, and $kriv.conf$ forms a substitution module over it.